-✓ Show These Items on the Desktop check boxes: Select or deselect these check boxes to choose whether icons for hard drives, CDs, DVDs, and other types of disks and servers appear on the Desktop.
-Mac OS X selects all three options by default (which mimics earlier versions of Mac OS).
+- ✓ Show These Items on the Desktop check boxes: Select or deselect these check boxes to choose whether icons for hard drives; external disks; CDs, DVDs, and iPods; and connected servers appear on the Desktop.
+Mac OS X selects all four options by default (which mimics earlier versions of Mac OS).
 But if you don't want disk icons cluttering your beautiful Desktop, you have the option of deselecting (clearing) these check boxes.
 If they're deselected, you can still work with CDs, DVDs, and other types of disks.
-You just have to open a Finder window and click the one you want in the Sidebar.

-✓ New Finder Windows Open pop-up menu: Here, you can choose whether opening a new Finder window displays your Home folder, the Computer window, or some other folder.
-(Home is the default.)
+You just have to open a Finder window and select the one you want in the Sidebar. - ✓ New Finder Windows Open pop-up menu: Here, you can choose whether opening a new Finder window displays your Home folder, the Computer window, or some other folder.
+(Home is the default.) - Always Open Folders in a New Window check box: Selecting this box makes OS X work the same way as Mac OS 9.